 Activities offered are tumbling, juggling, tight wire (2’ high), poi, unicycle, hand balancing and beginning fabric aerials.
 These activities help integrate the proprioceptive and vestibular systems, spatial awareness and balance to promote healthy physical development.
 In today’s screen-filled world, circus skills training offers an engaging alternative in providing opportunities for movement and coordination.
 And of course, circus arts are fun!

 Our Circus Club crew is excited to teach skills that challenge and meet each individual student’s readiness for the next level.
-As such, as the children “level up” they will be given more opportunities to learn new skills.
+As the children level up, they will be given opportunities to learn new skills.

 1st, 2nd & first half of 3rd: tumbling, tossing, balance activities, hula hooping, beginning juggling, poi, spinning plates, clowning, balance beam and beginning acro-balance.